 - Cold compress.
 Placing a cool, wet compress on the rash can reduce itching and inflammation.
 Gently pat the skin dry after use.
 Repeat as often as necessary.

 - Natural astringents.
 Some people use natural astringents to ease the symptoms of razor burn and other itchy rashes.
-Products include apple cider vinegar, chilled black tea, and witch hazel extract.
+Natural astringents available for purchase online include apple cider vinegar and witch hazel extract.

 - Avoid irritants and allergens.
 Rashes that are caused by contact dermatitis will often clear up once the irritating substance is removed.